SphereFrameAnimation/SimpleMath4M/README.md

 ```bash
 cmake --build ./build
 ```
-7) The ``SimpleMath4M.mll`` file will be located under ``./build/debug/``.
+7) The ``.mll`` file will be located under ``./build/debug/``.
 You can then copy this file into the ``devkitBase/plug-ins/plug-ins`` directory you created in step 1.
 To test the plugin, open Maya and load the plugin through the plugins manager.

 ## Setup local development environment for MacOS (XCode) [Currently unavailable]